brightspot/react-examples/marked-text-advanced/README.md

 > _Note_: If you're new to Marked Text, please refer to the example [Marked Text: Intro](../marked-text).

-This example demonstrates querying Marked Text with more complex rich text element types (e.g. images and external content) and rendering them using Brightspot's Marked Text Library.
+This example demonstrates querying Marked Text with more complex rich text element types (e.g. images and link) and rendering them using Brightspot's Marked Text Library.

 ## What you will learn